Re-Manufacturing sintering material for a Closed loop environment

 The regular sintering process produces a lot of waste powder; powder that has been exposed to heat multiple times grows in particle size and the particles become too large for the heat of the laser to melt properly which in turn causes surface blemishes and mechanical property variances.
 Not only is the powder waste an economic annoyance more importantly it is an environmental disaster.
 The material itself must be refreshed at very high rates of between 33% to 50%.

-Picture 1: State of the Art using PA12 powder
+Figure 1: State of the Art using PA12 powder

 (DTM/3D mid frame machines)